andy-lawler-sbg/Expo-Bare-Minimum/README.md

 Follow these steps if the app doesn't build with the Native Modules after a yarn.

 - Delete `yarn.lock` `package.lock` `node_modules`
-- Make sure this repository is stored locally in a folder and make sure both `expo-web-view` & `expo-settings` are in the same folder eg:
-  MainFolder/
-  ExpoBare/
-  expo-web-view
-  expo-settings
-- Link the module by going into each module folder and run `npm link`.
-Then in the `ExpoBare` folder run `npm link module_name` eg: npm link expo-web-view.
+- Link the module by going into each module (expo-settings & expo-web-view) folder and run `npm link`.
+Then in the `ExpoBare` folder run `npm link module_name` eg: `npm link expo-web-view`.
 Then inside ExpoBare run `yarn` again.

 ## Flipper